What Will be Open in Taipei During Lunar New Year 2026?

 Close up of the side of a large gold-plated incense pot in a temple courtyard with human figures holding up its lid

-Temples are one of the few places that will actually be busy on Lunar New Year Day (Jan 29).
+Temples are one of the few places that will actually be busy on Lunar New Year Day (Feb.
+17 in 2026).
 That’s because many Taiwanese visit their local temple on NYD to pray for prosperity and good luck in the year to come.

 Longshan Temple and other popular ones will be bustling, so it’s a great time to visit them.
 As for other days of the holiday, temples will maintain normal opening hours.